SoTrxII/Pandora-cooking-server/README.md

 # Pandora cooking server:

 This is the cooking server for Pandora.
 All the audio processing scripts were written by Yahweasel for [Craig](https://github.com/Yahweasel/craig).
-This is basically just a server wrapper around the cooking scripts.
+This project is just a server wrapper around the cooking scripts.

 However, the cooking scripts have been slightly changed :